 After reviewing hundreds of thousands of orthopedic cases, Nash relies on his experience to create rules about what to eliminate from the case data analysis.
-He makes sure to clearly communicate in his presentation what supply chain data was included, and what was excluded.
-This puts the audience members at ease, and shows some sensitivity to their patient environment – which is also subject to anomaly and exceptions.
+During a presentation, he makes sure to clearly communicate what supply chain data was included – and what was excluded.
+This puts the audience members at ease and shows sensitivity to their patient environment – which is also subject to anomaly and exceptions.

 - Know your data to pass the surgeon’s test